DMAIL-Workshop/DMAIL2025/cfp.md

 <br/> -->
 **Proceedings, Indexing, and Special Issues:**
-- <div style="text-align: justify"> All accepted full-length special session papers will be published by IEEE in the DSAA main conference proceedings under its Special Session scheme.
-All papers will be submitted for inclusion in the IEEEXplore Digital Library.
-The conference proceedings will be submitted for EI indexing through INSPEC by IEEE.</div>
+- <div style="text-align: justify"> All submissions will be triple-blind reviewed by the Program Committee based on technical quality, relevance to the scope of the workshop, originality, significance, and clarity.
+Manuscripts must be submitted electronically through the EasyChair (TBA).</div>

 <!--
 - Submissions must be original work and should not be under submission to other venues at the time of review.